brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 **Price** 12,350 gp; **Aura** faint conjuration; **CL** 3rd; **Weight** 8 lbs.

 This _+1 greatsword_ is decorated with a lock motif.
 On a successful hit with the sword against a creature that is the wielder's size or smaller, the wielder can attempt to start a grapple as a free action that doesn't provoke an attack of opportunity.
 If the wielder succeeds at the grapple, the sword's blade transforms into a metal chain and wraps around the target, giving the wielder a +5 bonus on further grapple checks against the target.
-If the target escapes the grapple or the wielder decides to release the target from the grapple, the chain reverts to sword form (with the wielder holding the handle.
+If the target escapes the grapple or the wielder decides to release the target from the grapple, the chain reverts to sword form (with the wielder holding the handle).

-The wielder can also let go of the chain's handle while grappling or pinning the target; if he does so, the chain remains in place and the target gains the entangled condition ( [Escape Artist](skill_dir/escapeArtist#_escape-artist) DC 20 to slip free, break DC 28, hardness 10, 10 hit points, concentration DC 17 to cast spells while entangled.
+The wielder can also let go of the chain's handle while grappling or pinning the target; if he does so, the chain remains in place and the target gains the entangled condition ( [Escape Artist](skills/escapeArtist#_escape-artist) DC 20 to slip free, break DC 28, hardness 10, 10 hit points, concentration DC 17 to cast spells while entangled).
 Another creature can grab the chain's handle as a standard action and will it to revert to sword form as a swift action, which releases the bound creature.
 If the chain is destroyed, it reverts to sword form and the weapon gains the broken condition.

 Construction Requirements

 **Cost** 6,350 gp

-Craft Magic Arms and Armor, _ [animate rope](spell_dir/animateRope#_animate-rope_
+Craft Magic Arms and Armor, _ [animate rope](spell_dir/animateRope#_animate-rope)_

 Blade of the Rising Sun

 **Price** 51,850 gp; **Aura** strong evocation and necromancy; **CL** 15th; **Weight** 6 lbs.

-This golden-bladed _+1 glorious undead [bane](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_bane) katana _shines like the first rays of the morning sun.
-Whenever the wielder of a _blade of the rising sun _threatens a critical threat (regardless of whether the critical is confirmed or whether the target is subject to critical hits, the target is surrounded by a halo of golden sunlight equivalent to _ [faerie fire](spell_dir/faerieFire#_faerie-fire _until the beginning of the wielder's next turn.
+This golden-bladed _+1 glorious undead [bane](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_bane) katana _shines like the first rays of the morning sun.
+Whenever the wielder of a _blade of the rising sun _threatens a critical threat (regardless of whether the critical is confirmed or whether the target is subject to critical hits), the target is surrounded by a halo of golden sunlight equivalent to _ [faerie fire](spells/faerieFire#_faerie-fire) _until the beginning of the wielder's next turn.
 Undead surrounded by this glow take 1d6 points of damage at the beginning of their turn.

-The wielder of a _blade of the rising sun _may declare a sacrificial strike (similar to the retributive strike of a _ [staff of power](magicItem_dir/staves#_staff-of-power)_ as a standard action, or as an immediate action before losing consciousness upon gaining the dying or dead condition.
-A sacrificial strike converts the wielder's body and spirit into raw energy equivalent to a _ [sunburst](spell_dir/sunburst#_sunburst) _(DC 22.
-Allies of the wielder within the _ [sunburst](spell_dir/sunburst#_sunburst _are not harmed, and the wielder may choose to affect all allies within the _ [sunburst](spell_dir/sunburst#_sunburst _as _ [mass cure light wounds](spell_dir/cureLightWounds#_cure-light-wounds-mass _or all allies within 10 feet as _ [breath of life](spell_dir/breathOfLife#_breath-of-life_.
+The wielder of a _blade of the rising sun _may declare a sacrificial strike (similar to the retributive strike of a _ [staff of power](magicItem_dir/staves#_staff-of-power)_) as a standard action, or as an immediate action before losing consciousness upon gaining the dying or dead condition.
+A sacrificial strike converts the wielder's body and spirit into raw energy equivalent to a _ [sunburst](spells/sunburst#_sunburst) _(DC 22).
+Allies of the wielder within the _ [sunburst](spell_dir/sunburst#_sunburst) _are not harmed, and the wielder may choose to affect all allies within the _ [sunburst](spells/sunburst#_sunburst) _as _ [mass cure light wounds](spell_dir/cureLightWounds#_cure-light-wounds-mass) _or all allies within 10 feet as _ [breath of life](spells/breathOfLife#_breath-of-life)_.
 The caster level for the effects of the sacrificial strike is equal to the sword's caster level plus 1/2 the wielder's level (maximum 25th level).

-A sacrificial strike destroys the wielder's body (as the spell _ [disintegrate](spell_dir/disintegrate#_disintegrate)_, but she has a 50% chance of being reincarnated (as the _ [reincarnate](spell_dir/reincarnate#_reincarnate)_ spell 24 hours after performing a sacrificial strike in a random safe location within 1 mile.
+A sacrificial strike destroys the wielder's body (as the spell _ [disintegrate](spell_dir/disintegrate#_disintegrate)_), but she has a 50% chance of being reincarnated (as the _ [reincarnate](spells/reincarnate#_reincarnate)_ spell) 24 hours after performing a sacrificial strike in a random safe location within 1 mile.
 The wielder's gear is left behind unharmed after the sacrificial strike; however, the _blade of the rising sun _is teleported to a random location at least 100 miles distant.

 Construction Requirements

 **Cost** 28,100 gp

-Craft Magic Arms and Armor, _ [blindness/deafness](spell_dir/blindnessDeafness#_blindness-deafness_, _ [daylight](spell_dir/daylight#_daylight_, _ [flare](spell_dir/flare#_flare_, _ [miracle](spell_dir/miracle#_miracle_, _ [sunburst](spell_dir/sunburst#_sunburst)_
+Craft Magic Arms and Armor, _ [blindnes_dir/deafness](spells/blindnessDeafness#_blindness-deafness)_, _ [daylight](spell_dir/daylight#_daylight)_, _ [flare](spells/flare#_flare)_, _ [miracle](spell_dir/miracle#_miracle)_, _ [sunburst](spells/sunburst#_sunburst)_

 Blade of the Sword-Saint